ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to see other pages.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.
 Learn more about the basics of chemotherapy.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of cancer cells while limiting damage to normal cells.
+This type of treatment blocks the growth and spread of cancer cells and limits damage to normal cells.
 Learn more about the basics of targeted therapy.

 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets in the different types of thyroid cancer and new treatments directed at them.

-For papillary and follicular thyroid cancer, the U.S. Food and Drug Administration (FDA) has approved 2 targeted therapies:
+For papillary and follicular thyroid cancers, the U.S. Food and Drug Administration (FDA) has approved several targeted therapies:

-For MTC, there are 2 other FDA-approved targeted therapy options:
+For MTC, the FDA-approved targeted therapy options include:

 The medication is given as a daily pill.
 The typical daily dose of vandetanib is 300 mg.
 Common side effects include diarrhea and colon inflammation, skin rash, nausea, high blood pressure, headache, fatigue, loss of appetite, and stomach pain.
 Additionally, more serious side effects such as respiratory and heart problems can occur.
 Blood tests, including measurement of serum potassium, calcium, magnesium, and TSH levels (see Diagnosis), may be done regularly to monitor the body’s reaction to this medication.